tbsp/simple-gb-asm-examples/README.md

 # License

 The code in this repository is licensed under the [CC0](https://creativecommons.org/publicdomain/zero/1.0/) license. *To the extent possible under law, all copyright and related or neighboring rights to code presented within simple-gb-asm-examples have been waived.
 This work is published from Canada.*

+The majority of the assets in this repository are licensed under the [CC0](https://creativecommons.org/publicdomain/zero/1.0/) license.
+Assets not covered by this license are covered by a less permissive CC license, with their licensing information provided in the source file where they are included.